Scikous/Vtuber-AI/README.md

 ```

 ## Dataset preparation
-For the WIP dataset creator, the dataset will be expected to be in a .csv file format
+For the WIP dataset creator, the base dataset will be expected to be in a .csv file format

 >:information_source: The following are examples for the dataset formatting (will be the end result of dataset creator later on as well)